Quantum-Universal-Education/Quantum-Universal-Education.github.io/_posts/2026-06-16-angle-embedding-qml-input-scaling.md

 4. execution of the PennyLane example,
 5. and interpretation of the generated figure.

-Replace `VIDEO_URL` with the public or unlisted video link before submitting the pull request.
+Replace `VIDEO_URL` with a public or unlisted video link before submitting the pull request.

 [Watch the video demonstration](VIDEO_URL)